 Once past the side effects, Botox should keep your wrinkles looking smoothed over for up to six months.
 It’s going to gradually wear off, though, as the paralysis of the facial muscles diminishes.
 That means you returning for repeat procedures over a given time.
 However, the true advantage to this is that continual Botox injections will train the muscles to gradually relax and keep those particular wrinkles from ever showing again.

-If you want to give Botox a try on your facial wrinkles, visit us here at BC Laser and Skincare Clinic.
+If you want to give Botox a try on your facial wrinkles, visit us here at Beautiful Canadian Laser and Skincare Clinic.
 Located in Vancouver, B.C., we’re the leading skin care clinic in the region with a growing list of countless skin procedures that can help you look more vibrant and younger.

 Contact us for a consultation on Botox and we’ll show you how it continues to help many people remove their wrinkles every year.
 Don’t be swayed by any stigmas you see in pop culture that overlook the reality of its benefits.